Frequently Asked Questions

 - hat and gloves (especially early and late season),

-- anorak (waterproof jacket and trousers).
+- anorak (waterproof jacket).

 - toilet paper.